microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/planneruser-list-delta.md

 ---
 title: "Planner: delta"
-description: "Retrieves changes to objects that the user is subscribed to."
+description: "Retrieves changes to objects that the user is subscribed to."author: "TarkanSevilmis"
 ---

 # Planner: delta